thufschmitt/tix-papers/typing/records.md

 the name of the accessed field is statically known from the case where it isn't.
 Making such a distinction doesn't really make sense if no default value is provided, as when the accessed field is unknown there is no way to ensure that the accessed field indeed exists.
+We could also here accept some unsoundness and allow this type of access like we do for literal records, but this pattern seems less used in practice so it is better not to add unnecessary unsoundness.

 \input{typing/record-typing-rules.tex}